 - Pinpoint when difficult issues will be addressed and choices made.

 - May need to be rearticulated in language that is meaningful to current stakeholders

 - Should establish a clear shared understanding of WHAT difference in the world the organisation exists to bring about, for WHOM and by doing WHAT.

 Successful strategy depends on establishing a common understanding of the challenges ahead.
 It requires:

-- In times of uncertainty such as the present, using scenario thinking, which can be invaluable or even essential
+- In times of uncertainty such as the present, using scenario thinking and ‘what if’ questions to explore new opportunities and potential threats can be invaluable

-- SWOT analysis to be undertaken on basis of an understanding of the future external environment
+- SWOT analysis to be undertaken on the basis of an understanding of the future external environment

 - Analysis & synthesis of the findings of these exercises to identify the strategic challenges the organisation faces.